Tag: Advent

 This passage does not use the word love.
 It preaches and lives it from its very core.

 How?
-Through .
-Only through Jesus was such a horrific event transformed from terror-inducing to life-.
-Only God can take something soaked in death and turn it into something that produces life, and only through the very being of God’s self: the second person of the Trinity, Jesus.
+Through Jesus.
+Only through Jesus was such a horrific event transformed from terror-inducing to -giving.
+Only God can take something soaked in and turn it into something that produces life, and only through the very being of God’s self: the second person of the Trinity, Jesus.

-Zechariah’s for his son, John, was both filled with joy of and for his son.
+Zechariah’s for his , John, was both filled with of and fear for his son.
 Such a prophecy means that his son would expect a life of hardship and opposition.
 Prophets are often unloved by those that God sent them to.
-A ‘s joy of birth, overshadowed by what was to come.
-God the Father, and all the Heaven’s, filled with joy of the coming birth of the Messiah, yet that simple life-giving act was known to not be the act of salvation, but merely the starting point of salvation fulfilled by the cross.
+A father’s joy of birth, overshadowed by what was to come.
+God the Father, and all the Heaven’s, filled with joy of the coming birth of the Messiah, yet that simple life-giving was known to not be the act of , but merely the starting point of salvation by the cross.

 When we of Christian love, it is a hard love.
 This is not the soft and gentle love that the world wants, but the love the puts other ahead of self, and the lower above the higher.
 Jesus shows us what godly love is, and we struggle to do it.
 We often think of it as easy, but it violates the world’s love, and the world will do anything to oppose it.